idvorkin/idvorkin.github.io/_d/manager_question_deep_dive.md

 Everyone grows by learning and teaching.
 Lots of rules A crappy job for SDE-K is a growth opportunity for SDE-(K-1) SDE-IIIs want to think hard and lead
-SDE-I bring energy and excitment, but still dependant.
+SDE-I bring energy and excitement, but still dependant.
 SDE-IIs do the bulk of the work.

 Ideally, people grow from SDE-I -> SDE-III on a team, so much knowledge transfer and opportunity.